Nut Butters 101:

 Spread Your Way To Better Health.
 Most likely, the first nut butter you were exposed to when you were little was peanut butter and peanut butter and jelly sandwiches were the staple of your everyday diet.
 Most people don’t realize that there are more nut butters than just peanut butter.
 This is good news, especially for people who happen to be allergic to peanuts.

 Peanuts and other nut butters are not cut of the same cloth.
-There is a big difference imagesbetween peanuts, which are technically legumes, and tree nut butters.
+There is a big difference between peanuts, which are technically legumes, and tree nut butters.
 Unfortunately, there are those that are allergic to both peanut butters and tree nut butters.
 If this is you, you are probably out of luck when it comes to eating nut butters.

 Peanut Allergies